Bridging the Gap: How Parents and Teachers Can Foster Girls' Interests in Programming and STEM Education

 Confusions of this matter may arise due to the common idea of “male-only for science.”
 However, a long list of evidence in history proves how women nail the world of computer programming and STEM-careers.

-But then, through all these women’s success, why today’s girls’ generation are hesitating to commit to STEM-related careers?
+But even with all of these women’s successes, why are today's generation of women still hesitant to commit to STEM-related careers?

 Why are females in STEM careers short-numbered?

 According to a study in 2016, STEM graduates have 63% male and only 37% of females.
 It is clearly shown that most of the programming and software developing workforce are covered by males.